 By Shannon at the Southern Schoolhouse

 I still remember the day my oldest, Kayla, started kindergarten.
 I had packed her little backpack the night before, laid out her outfit, and practiced saying goodbye without crying (just me, not her).
-I made it a little easier because she was at my school but it was still hard thinking my baby was starting school.
+The transition was made a little easier because she was at my school, but it was still difficult thinking my baby was starting school.

-So if you’re standing at the edge of this big step, wondering if you’re ready (or if your child is), I promise: You’ve got this.
-Here are five tips that helped me and can help you too.
+So if you’re standing at the edge of this big step, wondering if you’re ready (or if your child is), I promise you’ve got this.
+Here are five tips that you can apply for a great start to school!

-Help your child feel prepared (not overwhelmed) by talking through what a day in kindergarten might look like.
-Keep your tone positive and encouraging, and look for natural moments throughout the summer to connect everyday routines like getting dressed, eating lunch, or playing with friends, to what school might be like.
+Start by helping your child feel prepared (not overwhelmed) by talking through what a day in kindergarten might look like.
+Keep your tone positive and encouraging.
+Look for natural moments throughout the summer to connect everyday school routines like getting dressed, eating lunch, or playing with friends.
 The earlier you start weaving school into daily life, the more comfortable it will feel for your child.

 Kindergarten teachers appreciate when children can do things like zip their coat, tie shoes, use the bathroom independently, or open their lunchbox.
 Practice these skills at home so your child feels capable and empowered in the classroom.